 Local busses can get you around town fairly well, but you may have a bit of a wait for some connections.
 Operating hours are very limited, however, especially at night and on weekends.
 It’s a good idea to call ahead to confirm times and schedules.
 The bus systems are: Bettendorf Transit (563.344.4085), CitiBus in Davenport (563.888.2151), and the Illinois federation called MetroLINK (309.788.3360).
 Transfers within the same system are usually free, but transferring busses between may cost a bit extra.
 You can transfer between MetroLINK and Bettendorf busses at the Centre Station in Moline and between MetroLINK and CitiBus in Rock Island’s Ground Transportation Center or in The District.

 Between Memorial Day and Labor Day you can zip between cities on both sides of the river on the Channel Cat Water Taxis (800.297.0037/309.788.3360), which operate above Lock and Dam 15.
 Catch a ride at one of the following stops: 1) Moline Landing (Celebration Belle pier), 2) Isle of Capri in Bettendorf, 3) Village of East Davenport, and 4) John Deere Commons in Moline.
-On Wednesday and Thursday there is an additional stop at The Quarter in East Moline.
-A $6 ticket buys you unlimited rides for a single day; pay as you board.
+An $8 ticket buys you unlimited rides for a single day; pay as you board.
 You can bring your bike on the boat as long as it is not too crowded.

 It is easy to explore the area by bicycle, although steep hills can make for a challenging ride.
 The bike paths along the river are generally flat and take you past a good cross-section of the communities.
 Most other attractions are within a short distance of the downtowns, but be prepared to scale those previously mentioned hills along the way.
-Between April and September, bicycles can be rented at the Visitors’ Centers at Davenport’s Union Station, Moline Centre, or at the Centennial Bridge Visitor Center.
+Between April and September, bicycles can be rented at the Visitors’ Centers at Davenport’s Union Station or Moline’s Bass Street Landing.
 There are many paved bike/pedestrian paths in the Quad Cities.
 On the Iowa side, the Davenport Riverfront Trail parallels the Mississippi River from Credit Island Park to Bettendorf where it ends at the Isle of Capri Casino.
 The Duck Creek Recreational Trail is another exceptional trail that runs twelve miles through the heart of area from Davenport’s Emeis Park to Bettendorf’s Duck Creek Park.
 On the Illinois side, the Mississippi River Trail begins in Sunset Park and goes sixty-five miles to Savanna, Illinois, passing through Moline and East Moline along the way.

 River Music Experience; Davenport, IA